Francis Bland Tucker: Early and family life

-Born in Norfolk, Virginia in 1895, Bland Tucker became the youngest of 13 children (several of whom died as infants).
+Born in Norfolk, Virginia in 1895, Bland Tucker was the youngest of 13 children.
 His father, the Rev. Beverley Dandridge Tucker, had become rector of historic St. Paul's Church and soon helped establish Colonial Williamsburg, including the St. George Tucker House, named for an ancestor.
 St. George Tucker (1752–1827) had been a distinguished lawyer, legal scholar, state and federal judge during and after the American Revolutionary War.
 In fact, both sides of Tucker's family were among the First Families of Virginia.
 His mother, Anna Maria Washington, was a collateral descendant of the first U.S. president, and one of the last children born at Mount Vernon before it became a museum.
 Several family members also became priests and missionaries.
 His eldest brother Henry St. George Tucker (1874–1959) became 19th Presiding Bishop of the Episcopal Church.
 Beverley Dandridge Tucker Jr. (1882-1969) became bishop of the Episcopal Diocese of Ohio in 1932 (and retired in 1952).

 F. Bland Tucker attended the University of Virginia and graduated from that institution and the Virginia Theological Seminary.
 He married Mary (Polly) Goldsborough Laird (1890-1972), daughter of the Rev. Henry Laird of Brookville, Maryland.